 Toss the Berries with Sugar

 You will use 1/2 cup sugar for each quart (pound) of strawberries.
 You need this amount for preservation.
 Trust me, I cut this amount in half one year, and they were TERRIBLE when I went to use them.
 Toss the berries until they are completely covered with the sugar.

 Let the sugared berries sit in a cool place for about 2 hours to make sure the sugar is dissolved.
 This is a good time to get your canner, jars, and lids ready.

 Gently bring your sugared berries to a boil, ensuring all the sugar is dissolved.
 Fill your clean, hot quart jars with the berries and syrup, adding boiling water if needed to fill to 1/4 inch headspace.

-Enjoy your sweet jewels for up to a year!
+Your sweet canned strawberries will last in the pantry for up to a year!

 [sc name=”Canning” ]

 We’d love to have you PIN this to your favorite food preserving board!

 Heather’s homesteading journey started in 2006, with baby steps: first, she got a few raised beds, some chickens, and rabbits.
 Over the years, she amassed a wealth of homesteading knowledge, knowledge that you can find in the articles of this blog.